milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ### Prerequisites
 - [Check the requirements for hardware and software](prerequisite-helm.md) prior to your installation.
 - Ensure that you can access the K8s cluster via `kubectl` or `helm`.
 - Ensure the StorageClass dependency is installed as Milvus clusters depend on Default StorageClass for data persistence.
-Both minikube and kind have a dependency on Default storageclass when installed.
+Both minikube and kind have a dependency on default StorageClass when installed.
 Check the dependency by running the command `kubectl get sc`.
 If StorageClass is installed, you will see the following output.
-If not, see [Change the Default Storageclass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more information.
+If not, see [Change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more information.

 ```
 NAME                  PROVISIONER                  RECLAIMPOLICY    VOLUMEBIINDINGMODE    ALLOWVOLUMEEXPANSION     AGE